wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/configure-anti-spoofing-controls-.md

 When choosing services, look for ones that can provide an SPF record you can include, or a stable IP range.
 This will make it easier to maintain your SPF record.

----

 ## Add all legitimate sources of email to your SPF records

 You should ensure that all legitimate IP addresses are added to your SPF records.
-We recommend that you consult all departments across your *organisation* and ask, for example, whether they use any 3rd party mailing agents.
-If your *organisation* sends mass emails (for example, e-newsletters, e-magazines or e-bills), then it probably uses a 'mass marketing email service'.
+We recommend that you consult all departments across your *organization* and ask, for example, whether they use any 3rd party mailing agents.
+If your *organization* sends mass emails (for example, e-newsletters, e-magazines or e-bills), then it probably uses a 'mass marketing email service'.

 ### **Mass marketing email services**

 Email marketing services allow bulk-sending of emails to targeted mailing lists.
 If your communications, sales and/or marketing staff make use of this kind of service, you need to ensure they are sending authenticated mails, as this will make it less likely your *legitimate* marketing emails will end up as spam.
-That is, you need to ensure that you add the IP addresses to your SPF records and [set up DKIM](https://www.ncsc.gov.uk/collection/email-security-and-anti-spoofing/configure-anti-spoofing-controls-/create-and-manage-a-dkim-record).
+That is, you need to ensure that you add the IP addresses to your SPF records and set up DKIM.

-There are many such services.
-The [Further reading section](https://www.ncsc.gov.uk/collection/email-security-and-anti-spoofing/further-reading) links to guidance on email authentication from two of the biggest: MailChimp and SendInBlue.

----

 ## Understanding and overcoming SPF limitations